WidePoint's Subsidiary IT Auth - GuruFocus.com

-FAIRFAX, VA / ACCESSWIRE / August 17, 2022 / WidePoint Corporation(NYSE American:WYY), the innovative technology Managed Solution Provider (MSP) specializing in Identity and Access Management (IAM), Telecommunications and Managed Mobility Services (MMS), Analytics & Billing as a Service (ABaaS), and IT as a Service (ITaaS), announced that its subsidiary IT Authorities (ITA) has been awarded five new commercial contracts for a total of more than $360,000.
+FAIRFAX, VA / ACCESSWIRE / August 22, 2022 / WidePoint Corporation(NYSE American:WYY), the innovative technology Managed Solution Provider (MSP) specializing in Identity and Access Management (IAM), Telecommunications and Managed Mobility Services (MMS), Analytics & Billing as a Service (ABaaS), and IT as a Service (ITaaS), announced that its subsidiary IT Authorities (ITA) has been awarded a new Managed Service Provider contract from a leading Sports Marketing & Media company valued at more than $616,700 annually.

-Jason Caras, CEO of IT Authorities, stated: "From healthcare to financial to higher education, these diverse new contract wins illustrate that IT Authorities is being recognized across industries for delivering valuable IT Modernization and Managed Service Provider solutions."
+Jason Caras, CEO of IT Authorities, stated: "IT Authorities is honored to support this innovative company.
+The managed services to be provided are a full range of ITaaS solutions including: IT infrastructure support, monitoring, Windows server support, managed and SaaS business application support, user business productivity support, end user desktop support, security, disaster recovering, operating system support, and software licensing.
+IT Authorities will provide this support 24/7.
+We are also providing consulting expertise and solutions insight as the company grows its business and technology footprint."

-Jin Kang, WidePoint's CEO, stated, "IT Authorities is helping to create a growing pipeline for cross-selling and upselling of WidePoint ITaaS solutions.
-We are excited to introduce our Identity and Access Management and mobility management to these clients and to support IT Authorities in these engagements."
+Jin Kang, WidePoint's CEO, stated, "The synergies that our teams can create are starting to be realized.
+This new contract is another example of how IT Authorities is forging new opportunities for cross-selling and upselling of WidePoint ITaaS solutions."

 About WidePoint